rajshukla865/Comment_Analyser_Using_MachineLearning/README.md

 # Comment_Analyser_Using_MachineLearning
-This is an Android App which uses Natural Language Processing to classify whether your comment is positive or negative.
+This is an Android app which uses basic Natural Language Processing and Deep Learning to classify whether your comment is positive or negative.
+->It uses a tensorflow lite model , and works even offline.
+->The model is In the Folder named assests